Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Numerical Results

 \subsection{Application to SNAP ego-networks for mixed membership community detection}

 The ego-networks dataset contains more than 1000 ego-networks from Facebook, Twitter, and GooglePlus.
 In an ego-network, all the nodes are friends of one central user and the friendship groups or circles (depending on the platform) set by this user can be used as ground truth communities.
-The SNAP ego-networks are open to public, and it can be downloaded from \url{ http://snap.stanford.edu/data/}.
+The SNAP ego-networks are open to the public, and it can be downloaded from \url{ http://snap.stanford.edu/data/}.
 It is applied to test the performances of OCCAM \citep{OCCAM} after some preprocessing.
 We obtain the SNAP ego-networks parsed by Yuan Zhang (the first author of the OCCAM method \citep{OCCAM}).
 The parsed SNAP ego-networks are slightly different from those used in \cite{OCCAM}.
-To get a better sense of what the different social networks look like and how different characteristics potentially affect performance of our Mixed-SLIM, we report the following summary statistics for each network: (1) number of nodes $n$ and number of communities $K$.
-(2) average node degree $\bar{d}$.
-(3) density $\sum_{i,j}A(i,j)/(n(n-1))$, i.e., the overall edge probability.
-(4) the proportion of overlapping nodes $r_{o}$, i.e., $r_{o}=\frac{\mathrm{number~of~nodes~with~mixed~membership}}{n}$.
+To get a better sense of what the different social networks look like and how different characteristics potentially affect the performance of our Mixed-SLIM, we report the following summary statistics for each network: number of nodes $n$, number of communities $K$, and the proportion of overlapping nodes $r_{o}$, i.e., $r_{o}=\frac{\mathrm{number~of~nodes~with~mixed~membership}}{n}$.
 We report the means and standard deviations of these measures for each of the social networks in Table \ref{dataSNAP}.

-From Table \ref{dataSNAP}, we see that Facebook and GooglePlus networks tend to be lager than Twitter networks, while Twitter networks are denser with larger density.
+From Table \ref{dataSNAP}, we see that Facebook and GooglePlus networks tend to be larger than Twitter networks.
 Meanwhile, the proportions of overlapping nodes in Twitter networks tend to be larger than that of Facebook and GooglePlus networks.
-After obtaining the membership matrix $\Pi$ of each ego-network, to compute the mixed-Hamming error rate, we take a row-normalization step such that the sum of each row of $\Pi$ equals to 1.